Clinical Information For the Treatment Of Anemia

 The treatment of conditions with acupuncture can be a complicated endeavor that should only be undertaken by individuals with a deep understanding of the underlying Chinese Medicine theory (and/or whatever system being used for treatment).
 There are many approaches, but generally speaking few viable approaches are involved on a point to condition basis.
 Rather using proper diagnostic procedures the patients diagnostic pattern is ascertained and that is what is treated.
 The protocols listed here exemplify some of these clinical approaches.

-Anemia - Tam Healing - Tong Ren Protocols
+Anemia - Tam Healing and Tongren Therapy Protocols

 Tong Ren Therapy is the energy healing/medical qi gong aspect of the Tam Healing System.
 The areas of focus for anemia that we would use in Tong Ren techniques form the basis for our acupuncture treatments as well.
 Generally you would mix these primary points with points specific to the patients underlying TCM pattern and then our tuina (medical massage) would be largely focused on these points as well.